-The constant workspace model is a restricted version of the RAM model in which the input is read-only, the output is write-only, and only $O(\log n)$ additional bits of \emph{workspace} (with both read and write access) are available, where $n$ is the size of the input.
-Clearly, $\Omega(\log n)$ bits in the workspace are necessary to solve any interesting computational problem, because that many bits are required to store an index of or a pointer to an entry in the input.
-Since blocks of $\Theta(\log n)$ bits are considered to form \emph{words} in the memory, algorithms in the constant workspace model use $O(1)$ words of memory, which explains the name of the model.
-The practical relevance of studying problems in the constant workspace model is increasing, as there are many current and emerging memory technologies where writing can be much more expensive than reading in terms of time and energy \cite{Carson:EECS-2015-163}.
+The constant workspace model is a restricted version of the RAM model in which the input is read-only, the output is write-only, and only $O(\log b)$ additional bits of \emph{workspace} (with both read and write access) are available, where $b$ denotes the bit length of the input.
+It is natural to consider algorithms in this model as memory-optimal, because $\Omega(\log b)$ bits are required to store a pointer to an entry in the input.
+Since blocks of $\Theta(\log b)$ bits are considered to form \emph{words} in the memory, algorithms in the constant workspace model use $O(1)$ words of workspace, which explains the name of the model.
+(Likewise, time complexity is usually measured with respect to the number of words in the input, with the assumption that arithmetic operations on words can be performed in constant time.)
+The practical relevance of studying problems in the constant workspace model is increasing, as there are many current and emerging memory technologies where writing can be much more expensive than reading in terms of time and energy \cite{CDG+16}.